Wey4t/Movie/README.md

 - Glide (for image loading)
 - Room (for local database)
 # API Configuration
-To use the OMDb API, you need to obtain an API key.
+### To use the OMDb API, you need to obtain an API key.
 Follow these steps to configure the API:
+- Visit the [OMDb API](https://www.omdbapi.com/) website and sign up for an API key.